Gygamyt/OSINTool/README.md

 ## ✨ Key Features

-* **Multi-Step Pipeline**: A chain of 6 sequential AI agents for comprehensive analysis.
+* **Multi-Step Pipeline**: A chain of sequential AI agents for comprehensive analysis.
 * **Asynchronous Processing**: Reliable handling of long-running tasks using a job queue system powered by Redis and BullMQ.
-* **Result Persistence**: All pipeline runs and their results are saved to a MongoDB database.
+* **Result Persistence**: All pipeline runs and their results are saved to a MongoDB database, with progressive updates.
 * **Fully Containerized**: A single command to launch the entire stack (NestJS, Redis, MongoDB) using Docker Compose.
 * **Hot-Reload for Development**: Instantly applies code changes without needing to restart containers.
 * **API Documentation**: Auto-generated API documentation via Swagger (OpenAPI).